 Summer Art Workshop (S.A.W.)

 Murray State University has an exciting new selection of classes for this year's summer art workshop.
 S.A.W. is a hands-on workshop that will cover the elements of art and explore distinctly different mediums in one week's time.
-This year’s workshop classes will focus on painting/collage, printmaking, ceramics, video gaming, jewelry, and wearable sculpture.
+This year’s workshop classes will focus on drawing, media arts and animation, relief printing, plaster sculpture, paper sculpture, bookbinding, and more!
 Students will work independently and collaboratively to produce one-of-a-kind works of art and expand upon their knowledge of studio art, color theory, and contemporary art theory.

 The sessions are designed to provide challenging and informational experiences for first-time participants and those who have previously attended.
 No high school art experience is required to attend this workshop.
 It is a fast-paced, cumulative learning experience for rising 9th grade students through recent high school graduates.